CSCfi/csc-user-guide/docs/cloud/pouta/multiattach.md

     }
     ```

     As you can see, for every node, you need to provide its name (the same that it was used in `/etc/hosts`) and a node id number.
+The node id number has to be unique for every node, ideally consecutive numbers.

 1. Create the file system.
 You need to do this in **only one** of the VM nodes.